AlbCa/pyswapp_docs/README.md

 2. Installing the library

     To use the pySWApp library we suggest to install it in an conda environment.
 Run the following lines to activate the corresponding environment and start the setup process.
+    ```bash
     conda activate <env_name>
     cd code
     pip install .